Clipped Semele Shell

 Clipped Semele Shell, Semele decisa.
 Shell collected from within the estuary of the Magdalena Bay complex, Baja California Sur, October 2018.
 Size: 10.9 cm (4.3 inches) x 9.5 cm (3.8 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-The Clipped Semele, Semele decisa (Conrad, 1837), is a bivalve mollusk that is a member of the Semelidae Family of Furrows.
-They are also known as the Bark Semele and in Mexico as almeja blanca Mexicana.
-The shell is a thick and flat that has a circular profile, except that they have a straight posterior end that appears to have been clipped off, hence their common name.
+Description: The Clipped Semele shell is thick and fairly flat.
+They have a circular profile, except that they have a straight posterior end that appears to have been clipped off, hence their common name.
 The exterior has strong concentric ridge sculptures.
 The shells are covered with a light brown periostracum which often remains in the furrows between these ridges in worn shells.
-They have a white to tan exterior and a white with a purple tinge interior with a small portion of their population having concentric banding leading from the margin.
-The Clipped Semele Shell reach a maximum of 12.0 cm (4.7 inches) in length and 10.5 cm (4.1 inches) in height.
+They have a white to tan exterior and a white with a purple tinge interior.
+A small portion of their population has concentric banding leading from the margin.
+The Clipped Semele Shell reaches a maximum of 12.0 cm (4.7 inches) in length and 10.5 cm (4.1 inches) in height.